PaulBatchelor/bitlang/README.md

 ## Building

 Bitlang and the example program can be built running the `build.sh` script.

+    ./build.sh

 In addition to building the program, this script will tangle the bitlang program using a local version of Worgle.

+The program, once compiled can be run with:

+    ./example

-Running this program will generate a PBM file, which can be converted to a PNG file using imagemagick.
+Running this program will generate a PBM file called `example.pbm`, which can be converted to a PNG file using imagemagick.

+    convert example.pbm example.png

+## Tangling

+Bitlang is written in a literate style, meaning that the code needs to be generated before it can be compiled.
+This process is called tangling.
+The tangler program has been included in this repo.

-The files for bitlang (bitlang.c, bitlang.h) can be tangled
+The files for bitlang (bitlang.c, bitlang.h) can be tangled by compiling the tangler and the running it on bitlang.org:
-with:

     gcc -DWORGLITE worgle.c -o worglite
     ./worglite -g -Werror bitlang.org